Daily Bible Study Tips –

 The earliest and best manuscripts of the gospel of Mark stop with vs. 8, and that’s the last we hear from the actual hand of Mark.
 Either Mark was interrupted, or his ending was lost very early, before any copies were made.
 Not only would vs. 8 be a very strange place to end a gospel, but the Greek changes abruptly from Mark’s normal vigorous style to Greek that it’s hard to imagine him writing.
 It’s sort of like the change from an action novel to an encyclopedia.

 Later and lesser manuscripts have either the “long” ending (vss.
 9-20) or the “short” ending (below), which were added by someone else, probably two different people.
 Both the short and long endings have always been considered by the Church to be authentic scripture, although translations vary in whether they include one or both of these later additions.

 Notice that the ESV has brackets around Mark 16:9-20.
 This is the "long ending" of Mark.
 It is definitely canonical, that is, it is authentic scripture.
 There are several endings for the book of Mark.
 Some manuscripts end with verse 8 – "they said nothing to anyone, for they were afraid."
 Most scholars agree that this is the last word we have from Mark, but there is some debate about whether he wrote a little more, which was later lost.
-Some manuscripts have a "short ending" of about a verse: "They reported briefly to Peter's companion what they had been told.
+Some manuscripts have a "short ending" of about a verse: "They reported briefly to Peter's companions what they had been told.
 Then Jesus himself through their agency broadcast from east to west the sacred and incorruptible message of eternal salvation."
 This one is also canonical.
 One manuscript has an insertion between vss.
 14 and 15, in which the disciples defend themselves against Jesus' reproach in vs. 14.
 I think the latter is not canonical, but I could be mistaken.